hujhax/austin-improv-wiki/Troupes/Wish You Were Beer.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>A unique improv comedy trio with eclectic backgrounds and experiences.
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> A unique improv comedy trio with eclectic backgrounds and experiences.
 Regina, Steve, and Matt find common humorous ground tackling their love and hatred of life's little surprises through narrative.
-Expect the unexpected in this emotionally charged mexi-kosher show.</blockquote>
+Expect the unexpected in this emotionally charged mexi-kosher show.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a narrative inspired by personal stories of the troupe members that are inspired by a one word suggestion from the audience.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do a narrative inspired by personal stories of the troupe members that are inspired by a one word suggestion from the audience.

 ## More Information
 * [The troupe's facebook page.](http://www.facebook.com/WYWBaustin)